 Ticks are most prevalent between May and October and tend to be found in grassy, wooded areas.
 It’s important to thoroughly check your dog for ticks after walks in these areas.

 If you spot a tick, don’t be tempted to remove it with tweezers; ticks latch on tightly and you can end up removing its body but leaving part of the mouth, causing irritation and infection.
 You can purchase a special tick remover or talk to your vet.
 If a tick is removed within 24 hours, infection can be prevented.

 To protect your dog, use an effective parasite treatment that kills ticks within two days.
 Your vet will be able to prescribe a tick treatment that’s best suited to your dog.
-More information on ticks can be found here.

 In the garden